 For this reason, we recommend working in a Ski or Beach Resort as your 1st port of call.
 Over a few month period, you’ll be completely surrounded in a Japanese rural environment, which means less contact with foreigners, which means more Japanese practice 😉 In addition, working with hundreds of other young Japanese people, and living with them in dormitory-style accommodation, you’ll make friendships that last a lifetime.
 And apart from the obvious fringe benefits of getting to enjoy skiing / snowboarding, or lazing on a tropical beach in Okinawa, you’ll also finish up your contract with some hard-earned cash with which to spend on the next exciting chapter of your adventure!

 You might like to journey into the city afterwards, to get your neon fix.
-This is completely natural, especially after a long winter season.
+This is totally expected, especially after a long winter season.
 Our best suggestion for this time is to travel around, visiting all your new-found friends from the Resort, in their hometowns.
-Explore old Kyoto, party all night in Tokyo, Wander peacefully through shrines or temples in any number of amazing spots around the country (Koya-san near Osaka, Kurama Onsen in Kyoto, or Nikko near Tokyo are some of our favourites).
+Explore old Kyoto, party all night in Tokyo, Wander peacefully through shrines or temples in any number of amazing spots around the country (Koya-san near Osaka, Kurama Onsen in Kyoto, or Nikko near Tokyo are some of our favorites).
 Essentially, just be a tourist for a while, and enjoy every day that you’re not working 🙂

 Once you’ve had enough of this, we recommend either WWOOFing (http://www.wwoofjapan.com/main/), or volunteering with one of the many Volunteer organisations in Japan.
 This will be a fascinating, extremely eye-opening experience, and you’ll also meet some amazing people in the process.

 After this, you’ll probably still have about 3-6 months left on your Working Holiday Visa.
 This is when we highly recommend living in one of the big cities, and enjoying modern Japan in all its glory.